BehaviorTree/BehaviorTree.CPP/docs/BT_basics.md

     If the door is closed, then try to open it.
     Try up to 3 times, otherwise give up and return FAILURE.

-__But__ there is an error.
-Can you find it?

-??? warning "Exercise: find the bug!
-Expand to read the answer."
+But...

+!!! warning "Have you spotted the bug?"
     If __DoorOpen__ returns FAILURE, we have the desired behaviour.
     But if it returns SUCCESS, the left branch fails and the entire Sequence is interrupted.

+    We will see later how we can improve this tree.

 ### Second ControlNode: Fallback